Direct and indirect evidence of compression of word lengths. Zipf's law of abbreviation revisited: Introduction

 At present, the mathematical link between the law of abbreviation and compression has been established under the assumption that words are coded optimaly so as to minimize $L$.
 If words are coded optimaly, the correlation between the frequency of a word and its duration cannot be positive \parencite{Ferrer2019c}.
 Thus, a lack of correlation between the frequency of a word and its duration does not imply absence of compression.
 Furthermore, it is not a warranted assumption that languages code words optimaly.
 Therefore, an approach to find {\em direct} evidence of compression getting rid of the assumption of optimal coding is required.

 As a first approach, one could compare the value of $L$ of a language against $L_{max}$, the maximum value that $L$ could achieve in this language.
 The larger the gap between $L$ and $L_{max}$, the higher the level of compression in the language.
 However, the problem is that $L_{max}$ can be infinite {\em a priori}.
 To fix that problem, one could restrict $L_{max}$ to be finite but then this raises the question of what should be the finite value of $L_{max}$ and why.
-For these reasons, here we resort to the notion of random baseline, an imaginary line that we use for comparison against the actual value of $L$, that is defined assuming some random mapping of word types into strings.
-In previous research, the random baseline was defined by the average word length resulting from a shuffling of the current length/duration of types \parencite{Ferrer2012d,Heesen2019a} so as to check if $L$ was smaller than expected by chance in that random mapping \parencite{Ferrer2012d,Heesen2019a}.
+For these reasons, here we resort to the notion of random baseline, that here is defined assuming some random mapping of word types into strings.
+In previous research, the random baseline was defined by the average word length resulting from a shuffling of the current length/duration of types so as to check if $L$ was smaller than expected by chance in that random mapping \parencite{Ferrer2012d,Heesen2019a}.
 Critically, an exact method to compute the random baseline, namely the expected word length in these shufflings, is missing.

 The remainder of the article is organized as follows.
 In \autoref{sec:baselines}, we introduce the definition of $L_r$, the random baseline, that we will use to explore direct evidence of compression.
 In particular, we derive a simple formula for $L_r$ that will simplify future research on compression in natural communication systems.
 In \autoref{sec:material} and \autoref{sec:methodology}, we present, respectively, the materials and methods that will be used to provide further evidence of compression and the law of abbreviation in real languages with emphasis on word durations.
 In \autoref{sec:methodology}, we present a new unsupervised method to exclude words with foreign characters in line with good practices for research on linguistic laws and communicative efficiency \parencite{Meylan2021a}.
 In \autoref{sec:results}, we show that the law of abbreviation holds without exceptions in a wide sample of languages, independently of the unit of measurement of word length, namely characters or duration in time, providing further indirect evidence of compression in languages.
 In addition, the random baseline indicates that word lengths are systematically below chance, across linguistic families and writing systems, independently of the unit of measurement (length in characters or duration in time), providing direct evidence of compression.
 Finally, in \autoref{sec:discussion}, we discuss the findings in relation to the potential universality of the law of abbreviation and the universality of compression in languages.
 We also make proposals for future research.